-This napping method is defined as napping even when not tired, but for psychological benefits such as restorative effects from napping1.
-It is also done without any relation to sleep needs2, but rather from napping as a routine.
-Because of the nature of this napping behavior, it is consensually agreed that short appetitive naps (~20 minutes) contain mostly NREM12 because of low sleep pressure, and is equivalent to a shuteye (under non-reducing biphasic conditions or normal monophasic sleepers casually taking a nap).
-Under these conditions, the appetitive nap is similar to a form of meditation to relax the mind without actual sleep.
-However, with sufficient napping experience, appetitive napping can be used as a method to sustain polyphasic schedules after the adaptation phase and a way to retain napping skills between adaptation attempts.
-Yet, certain conditions mentioned in this blog post need to be met to effectively use appetitive naps.
+This napping method is napping even when not tired, but for psychological benefits such as restorative effects1.
+These individuals also appetitively nap without any relation to sleep needs2, but rather as a routine.
+Because of the nature of this napping behavior, short appetitive naps (~20 minutes) contain mostly NREM1 because of low sleep pressure.
+This makes it equivalent to a shuteye under non-reducing biphasic conditions or monophasic sleepers casually taking a nap2.

 Appetitive naps in polyphasic sleeping